spamegg1/abstract-thinking/subconscious/intuit.md

 - Many others before us had insights, which they passed down to us.
 - These are ideas, ways to attack a problem that go beyond the normal standard techniques or procedures.
-  - Example: ???
+  - Example: TODO

-#### Look beneath the surface, and "mine" for insightful ideas
+#### Look beneath the surface, and mine for insightful ideas

 - When you come up with a solution yourself, or read someone else's solution,
   - look for deeper ideas that were part of it,